Anfernee Simons NBA Preview vs. the Warriors

 Anfernee Simons Insights vs. the Warriors

-- This season, Simons has made 8.7 shots from the floor per game, which adds up to 5.5% of his team's total makes.
+- This season, Simons has made 9.4 field goals per game, which adds up to 8.0% of his team's total makes.

-- Simons' Trail Blazers average 102.8 possessions per game, which ranks 26th among NBA teams, while the Warriors have a middling offense in terms of tempo, ranking 13th with 103.2 possessions per contest.
+- The Trail Blazers rank 25th in possessions per game with 102.6.
+His opponents, the Warriors, have a middling offensive tempo, ranking 12th with 103.2 possessions per contest.

-- On defense, the Warriors have allowed 115.7 points per contest, which is 20th-best in the league.
+- The Warriors are the 20th-best defensive squad in the NBA, giving up 116.1 points per game.

-- The Warriors give up 43.6 rebounds per game, ranking 13th in the NBA.
+- Allowing 43.6 rebounds per game, the Warriors are the 15th-ranked team in the NBA.

-- The Warriors concede 25.1 assists per game, ninth-ranked in the league.
+- Looking at assists, the Warriors are seventh in the NBA, giving up 25.1 per game.

-- Allowing 12.2 made 3-pointers per contest, the Warriors are the 11th-ranked squad in the NBA.
+- The Warriors are the 12th-ranked team in the NBA at allowing threes, conceding 12.4 made 3-pointers per contest.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!